-Table 91 Boot Message s (Continued) Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 47 BOOT_MSG_KEY_EKMS FAILURE_MERCURY 20 MR_EVT_CTRL_LOCK KEY_EKM_FAILURE DKM existing key request failed; existing secure configurations will be labeled foreign and will not be accessible.
+Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 47 BOOT_MSG_KEY_EKMS FAILURE_MERCURY 20 MR_EVT_CTRL_LOCK KEY_EKM_FAILURE DKM existing key request failed; existing secure configurations will be labeled foreign and will not be accessible.
 Reboot the server to retry.
-OEM Specific, see BOOT_MSG KEY_EKMS FAILURE for Avago generic Action: Check the connection of EKMS, restart the system to re-establish the connection to EKMS.
-48 BOOT_MSG_REKEY_TO_EK MS FAILURE_MERCURY BOOT_TIME_CRITI CAL MR_EVT_CTRL_LOCK KEY_REKEY_FAILED DKM new key request failed; controller security mode transition was not successful.
+BOOT_MSG Action: Check the connection of EKMS, restart the system to re-establish the connection to EKMS.
+48 BOOT_MSG_REKEY_TO_EK MS FAILURE_MERCURY BOOT_TIME_CRITI MR_EVT_CTRL_LOCK KEY_REKEY_FAILED DKM new key request failed; controller security mode transition was not successful.
 Reboot the server to retry request, or press any key to continue.
-BOOT_MSG REKEY_TO Action: Check the connection of EKMS, restart the system to re-establish the connection to EKMS.
+OEM Specific, see BOOT_MSG REKEY_TO EKMS_FAIL URE for Avago generic Action: Check the connection of EKMS, restart the system to re-establish the connection to EKMS.
 49 BOOT_MSG_NVDATA_IMAG E MISSING BOOT_TIME_WAIT NVDATA image is invalid - reflash NVDATA image Firmware did not find valid NVDATA image.
 Program a valid NVDATA image and restart your system.
 Press any key to continue.
 Actions: Flash the correct firmware package that has proper NV Data image.
 Check the current firmware version, and if needed, updated to the latest firmware version.
 Updating to the latest firmware version may require importing foreign volumes.
 50 BOOT_MSG_IR_MR_MIGRA TION_FAILED BOOT_TIME_WAIT IR to MR migration failed.
 IR to MR Migration failed.
-Press any key to continue with MR defined NVDATA values - N/A 51 BOOT_MSG_DUAL_BAT_PR SNT 10 NULL Two BBUs are connected to the adapter.
+Press any key to continue with MR defined NVDATA values N/A 51 BOOT_MSG_DUAL_BAT_PR SNT 10 NULL Two BBUs are connected to the adapter.
 This is not a supported configuration.
 Battery and caching operations are disabled.
 Remove one BBU and reboot to restore battery and caching operations.
 If dirty cache is lost in this boot, that could have been because of dual battery presence.
 Not supported Actions: Remove one BBU and restart the system to restore battery and caching operations.
 Due to the presence of a dual battery, you may lose the data in dirty cache while restarting the system.

-Table 91 Boot Messages (Continued) Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 52 BOOT_MSG_LDS_CACHE PINNED 10 MR_EVT_CTRL_BOOT LDS_CACHE_PINNED Offline or missing virtual drives with preserved cache exist.
+Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 52 BOOT_MSG_LDS_CACHE PINNED 10 MR_EVT_CTRL_BOOT LDS_CACHE_PINNED Offline or missing virtual drives with preserved cache exist.
 Check the cables and make sure that all drives are present.
 Press any key to continue, or C to load the configuration utility.
-Use property allowBootW ithPinnedCa che Cause: The controller is unable to find the configured drives.
-Actions: Check if the configured drives are present and they are properly connected.
-Go to BIOS and check if the devices are displayed.
-Ensure that the drives are spun-up and have power supplied to them.
-If there is a backplane, check the connector to ensure that power is being supplied to the drive.
-Cache offload occurs if the missing drive is restored.
-53 BOOT_MSG_LDS_CACHE PINNED_HALT BOOT_TIME_CRITI CAL MR_EVT_CTRL_BOOT LDS_CACHE_PINNED Offline or missing virtual drives with preserved cache exist.
+Use property allowBootW ithPinnedCa che 53 BOOT_MSG_LDS_CACHE PINNED_HALT BOOT_TIME_CRITI MR_EVT_CTRL_BOOT LDS_CACHE_PINNED Offline or missing virtual drives with preserved cache exist.
 Check the cables and make sure that all drives are present.
 Press any key to enter the configuration utility.
-If property allowBootW ithPinnedCa che is disabled Cause: The controller is unable to find the configured drives.
-Actions: Check if the configured drives are present and they are properly connected.
-Go to BIOS and check if the devices are displayed.Ensure that the drives are spun-up and have power supplied to them.
-If there is a backplane, check the connector to ensure that power is being supplied to the drive.
-Cache offload occurs if the missing drive is restored.
+If property allowBootW ithPinnedCa che is disabled